 The Scott Superguide 95 scored highly in last season's tests - albeit for quite different reasons among testers - and this years' model is unchanged apart from updated graphics.
-Designed as a do-it-all backcountry ski, the Superguide range is very similar to the lighter Speedguides, but with the beef to handle a decent with a more freeride-oriented skier.
+Designed as a do-it-all backcountry ski, the Superguide range is very similar to the lighter Speedguides, but with the beef to handle a descent with a more freeride-oriented skier.

 And in short, it does exactly that, with an added element of fun.
 After the surprise of how light the ski is for its dimensions, it completely out-skis expectations, being both lively and solid for its weight.
 The very straight sidecut is not such a bad thing on the uphill, but it does mean it's not great edge-to-edge - until you open it up that is!